samuel-wanyoike/drum-machine/README.md

-A simmple drum/piano machine created using react js
+A simple drum/piano machine created using react js